wraith-labs/wraith/README.md

 14) Log into the server to verify that commands are working.
 Try `ping` as the command to test if everything works.
 15) Run the wraith without debug mode and enjoy.
 You can also freeze it with `PyInstaller` or others but `PyInstaller` only officially supported.

+NOTE: These installations only come with 2 basic payloads.
+For more pre-made payloads please see https://github.com/TR-SLimey/wraith-RAT-payloads

 ## Releases:
 **v3.0.0:**
 - First public release of wraith